Substance abuse in the states

 Learn about your options

-Drug & Alcohol Treatment in Ohio: Level of Care Options
+Drug & Alcohol Addiction Treatment in Ohio: Level of Care Options

 When you are in the throes of an addiction or are looking after a relative handling addiction, you need to find a unique, therapeutic approach to care that will get you back on your feet and the road to health once again.
-At Findlay Recovery Center, we use a kinder method for residential treatment for their addiction.
+At our Ohio addiction treatment center, we use a kinder method for residential treatment for their addiction.
 The treatment we provide offers the support, care, and long-term investment that you need to achieve long-term recovery.

 When you first enter treatment, detox is often the first (and vital) step in the process.
 Detox is essential to cleanse the body of any substance that may remain before you can successfully immerse yourself in a comprehensive treatment program.
 Although quitting “cold turkey” may seem more straightforward and less invasive, it is essential to remember that self-detox – especially from certain substances – can be dangerous and often leads to relapse.
 During detox, you will learn how to function without substances.
 For many, the detox process, whether from drugs or alcohol, can be scary, unpleasant, and sometimes dangerous as it requires the person to experience a full range of withdrawal symptoms.
 Here at our detox center in Ohio, our treatment staff is experienced in medical detox and here to help guide you through the challenges you may face as you begin your sobriety journey.